 Since February 2009, the Company's Common Stock has been quoted on the OTC Bulletin Board, although but it has never been listed on any national securities exchange.
 While the Company does currently satisfy some of the initial listing requirements to be listed on a national securities exchange, the per share market price of the Common Stock has been too low to meet initial listing requirements.
-The Company is submitting the Reverse Stock Split proposal to its shareholders for approval with the primary intent of increasing the per share market price of its Common Stock nore attractive to a broader range of investors and enhance the trading market and liquidity of its Common Stock.
+The Company is submitting the Reverse Stock Split proposal to its shareholders for approval with the primary intent of increasing the per share market price of its Common Stock to enhance the Company's ability to meet the initial listing requirements of a national securities exchange, which the Company believes will make its Common Stock more attractive to a broader range of investors and enhance the trading market and liquidity of its Common Stock.
 After careful consideration, the Board has concluded that positioning the Common Stock for potential listing on a national securities exchange is in the Company's and shareholders' best interests.
 In order to be approved for listing on NASDAQ, the Company would need to meet the \$4.00 per share minimum bid or closing price requirement.
 As discussed below, the Reverse Stock Split should have the effect of increasing the market price of the Company's Common Stock and the board anticipates fixing a specific ratio to target a post-split per share price of approximately \$5.00.
 Accordingly, for these and other reasons discussed below, the Company believes that effecting the Reverse Stock Split is in the Company's and shareholders' best interests.